CanftIn/MyRC/README.md

 ```
 this will clone only 1 depth for 17 MB size fold.

-Or you can try to clone the new [CanftIn/dotfiles](https://github.com/CanftIn/dotfiles) repo for small and stable version.
+Or you can try to clone the new [CanftIn/dotfiles](https://github.com/CanftIn/dotfiles) repo for small and unstable version.

 ---